 - Threatening to assault another person

-Can the Police Charge me With Terroristic Threats if I Do Not Make a Verbal Threat?
+Can the Police Charge me With Terroristic Threats if I Do Not Make a Verbal Threat or Written Threat?

-Yes.
-The police can charge you with making a terroristic threat even if you do not make a verbal or written threat to commit a crime of violence.
-There is a category of terroristic threats and acts cases referred to as “gesture-only” terroristic threats.
+Yes, the police can charge you with making a terroristic threat even if you do not make a verbal or written threat to commit a crime of violence.
+This includes a category of terroristic threats cases referred to as “gesture-only” terroristic threats.

 Gesture-only terroristic threats cases involve person-to-person contact where the suspect makes one or more physically violent gestures towards another person.